NixOS/rfcs/rfcs/0042-config-option.md

 ### Nix-representable configuration formats

 Limited to configuration file formats representable conveniently in Nix, such as JSON, YAML, INI, key-value files, or similar formats.
 Examples of unsuitable configuration formats are Haskell, Lisp, Lua or other generic programming languages.
 If you need to ask yourself "Does it make sense to use Nix for this configuration format", this the answer is probably No, and you should not use this approach.

-For those it is left up to the module author to decide the best set of NixOS options.
+For unsuitable formats it is left up to the module author to decide the best set of NixOS options.
 Sometimes it might make sense to have both a specialized set of options for single settings (e.g. `programs.bash.environment`) and a flexible option of type `types.lines` (such as `programs.bash.promptInit`).
 Alternatively it might be reasonable to only provide a `config`/`configFile` option of type `types.str`/`types.path`, such as for XMonad's Haskell configuration file.
 And for programs that use a general purpose language even though their configuration can be represented in key-value style (such as Firefox' `autoconfig.js`, having the form `pref("key", "value");`), a `config` option as described in this RFC can be used.

+### Backwards compatibility with existing modules

+This RFC has to be thought of as a basis for *new* modules first and foremost.
+By using this approach we can provide a good basis for a new module, with great flexibility for future changes.

+A lot of already existing NixOS modules provide a mix of options for single settings and `extraConfig`-style options, which as explained in the [Motivation](#motivation) section leads to problems.
+In general it is not easy or even impossible to convert such a module to the style described in this RFC in a backwards-compatible way without any workarounds.
+One workaround is to add an option `useLegacyConfig` or `declarative` which determines the modules behavior in regards to old options.

 # Drawbacks
 [drawbacks]: #drawbacks